GEMScienceTools/oq-engine-docs/README.md

 oq-engine-docs
 ==============

-2013 version of the OQ-engine documentation
+Documentation and user manual for the OQ-engine v1.2